L'Équipe

-L'Auto originated the Tour de France road cycling stage race in 1903 as a circulation booster.
-The race leader's yellow jersey (maillot jaune) was instituted in 1919, probably to reflect the distinctive yellow newsprint on which L'Auto was published.
-The competition that would eventually become the UEFA Champions League was also the brainchild of a L'Équipe journalist, Gabriel Hanot.
+L'Auto launched the Tour de France road cycling stage race in 1903 as a circulation booster.
+The race leader's yellow jersey (maillot jaune) was instituted in 1919, reflecting the distinctive yellow newsprint on which L'Auto was published.

+The European Champion Clubs' Cup, the competition that would later be rebranded as the UEFA Champions League, was also the brainchild of a L'Équipe journalist, Gabriel Hanot.
+The participating clubs in the first season were selected by L'Équipe on the basis that they were representative and prestigious clubs in Europe.

 History

 L'Auto-Vélo

-L'Auto and therefore L'Équipe owed its life to a 19th-century French scandal involving soldier Alfred Dreyfus – the Dreyfus affair.
-With overtones of antisemitism and post-war paranoia, Dreyfus was accused of selling secrets to France's old enemy, the Germans.

-As different sides of society insisted he was guilty or innocent – he was eventually cleared but only after rigged trials had banished him to an island prison camp – the split came close to civil war and still has its echoes in modern French society.
+L'Auto traces its origins to opposition to Le Vélo, a sports newspaper which began publishing in 1892.
+In addition to covering cycling, the paper also organized cycling races.
+Le Vélo took a Dreyfusard position on the Dreyfus affair which boosted the paper's sales.

-France's largest sports paper, Le Vélo, mixed sports coverage with political comment.
-Its editor, Pierre Giffard, believed Dreyfus innocent and said so, leading to acrid disagreement with his main advertisers.
-Among them were the automobile-maker the Comte de Dion and the industrialists Adolphe Clément and Édouard Michelin.
+As the scandal developed, French society and media became increasingly polarized.
+Divisions within Le Vélo on whether Dreyfus was guilty lead to its dissolution.
+Le Vélo began to adopt a pro-Dreyfus stance and allied with Dreyfusards.
+Its editor, Pierre Giffard, believed Dreyfus innocent and said so, leading to acrid disagreement with his conservative main advertisers.
+These included the automobile-maker Comte de Dion and industrialists Adolphe Clément and Édouard Michelin.

-Frustrated at Giffard's politics, they planned a rival paper.
+Frustrated at Giffard's politics, they planned a rival paper, L'Auto-Vélo which began publishing in 1900.
 The editor was a prominent racing cyclist, Henri Desgrange, who had published a book of cycling tactics and training and was working as a publicity writer for Clément.
 Desgrange was a strong character but lacked confidence, so much doubting the Tour de France founded in his name that he stayed away from the pioneering race in 1903 until it looked like being a success.